tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 investment, preparations must begin well before a CRQC is publicly known.

-PQC-only or hybrid certificates provide post-quantum security only when relying parties reject traditional-only certificates.
+PQC-only or hybrid certificates provide post-quantum security only when relying parties reject traditional-only certificates (see {{downgrade}}).
 The implications of this requirement differ across deployment environments:

 - Open environments (e.g., the Web):